Localized, High-resolution Geographic Representations with Slepian Functions: Experiments

 \textbf{Geo-Aware Image Prediction.} Fusing location embeddings with image features has been shown to improve the performance of image understanding models and has become a standard way of benchmarking location encoders \cite{satclip, torchspatial}.
 We evaluate two geo-aware prediction tasks using frozen image encoders: building density regression, where location embeddings are fused via concatenation with the image embeddings, and presence-only species distribution modeling, where location embeddings are combined with image features by element-wise multiplication.
 For building density regression, we use the OpenBuildings dataset of high-resolution satellite imagery \citep{openbuildings}, evaluating on four regions (South Florida, Dhaka, Mexico City, Maharashtra) with two choices of multi-modal encoder (AlphaEarth and Galileo).
 To test performance across different spatial resolutions, we apply Gaussian smoothing to the ground-truth target using kernel values ($\sigma$) ranging from 0 to 40 km.
 At $\sigma=0$, building density is a noisy, high-resolution target with little spatial autocorrelation, while smoothing creates targets that roughly represent density at a coarser levels.

-For species distribution modeling, we follow the SINR framework \citep{sinr}, training location encoders on presence-only observations from iNaturalist \citep{horn2018} with globally-sampled pseudo-negatives.
+For species distribution modeling, we follow the SINR framework \citep{sinr}, training location encoders on presence-only observations from iNaturalist \citep{horn2018} with globally-sampled pseudo-negatives: random background locations treated as absences during training to compensate for the lack of true negative labels \citep{sinr}.
 At inference, location predictions serve as a spatial prior to re-weight outputs from a frozen Xception classifier \citep{xception} via element-wise multiplication.
-Our hybrid encoder uses a global SH backbone ($L_{\mathrm{global}}=10$) combined with two Slepian caps: one centered over the continental United States ($25^\circ$ radius) and one over Europe ($20^\circ$ radius).
+Our hybrid encoder uses a global SH backbone ($L_{\mathrm{g}}=10$) combined with two Slepian caps: one centered over the continental United States ($25^\circ$ radius) and one over Europe ($20^\circ$).
 This multi-cap configuration specifically tests the hybrid design: purely regional encoders fail because pseudo-negatives are sampled globally and locations outside caps receive negligible representational capacity, while purely global encoders lack spatial resolution for fine-scale species boundaries.
-We evaluate on the eBird Status and trends (S\&T) and The International Union for Conservation of Nature 's (IUCN) expert species range maps \citep{snt,iucn}.
+We evaluate on the eBird Status and trends (S\&T) and The International Union for Conservation of Nature's (IUCN) expert species range maps \citep{snt,iucn}.
 The S\&T benchmark consists of 535 bird species with a focus on North America.
-The IUCN benchmark is more geographically diverse, covering 2,418 species.
 The IUCN benchmark is a critical test of out-of-cap generalization since it includes species ranges far beyond the cap regions.